Date: 26 July 2015. Finding Your Boat

 What you want is a boat that will allow you to become a boater.
 Just

-living in a boat doesn't make you a boater any more than sleeping in
+living in a boat does not make you a boater any more than sleeping in

 the garage makes you a car.
-That comes with experience and life
+That comes with experience.
+Life

 afloat offers lots of opportunities for experience.